DAILY DISCIPLINE #61

 Our study this month in the book of I Samuel takes us through a transition period in the Israelites' history with the man Samuel holding together two ends.
 He stands between the years when Judges ruled Israel until the time when kings began to reign.
 Samuel was the final Judge.

 Since the birth of the Israelite nation back in Abraham's time, hundreds of years of religious tradition had built up with little love for God.
 Generation after generation had abused God's love and kindness and willfully disobeyed Him.
-Yet, despite the evil of the times there were still ones that loved God and honoured Him.
-Samuel was born from such a family.
+Yet, despite the evil of the times, there were still ones that loved God and honored Him.
+Samuel was born into such a family.

 All of the historical events brought alive through these next chapters in the Bible are a significant part of the Middle East crisis today.
 We see today only the tip of an iceberg that has been growing for centuries.

-The Times of Change -- Do You Need a New Start?
+Do You Need a New Start?
+Times of Change

 A LOW LEVEL